cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 This allows the use of custom properties to customization CSS in a web component.

-## Declarative Shadow DOM
+### Tailwind

+The build-in Tailwind processing supported by Fresh can be used with a web component by having the custom element wrap tailwind annotated Fresh markup.
+Here's an example:

+Styling using tailwind requires that you annotate your markup with the tailwind helper classes and [use the tailwind CLI](https://tailwindcss.com/docs/installation) to build the tailwind classes into a CSS file.

+If you are displaying your web components in Deno Fresh, you will need to isolate those components from Fresh components, islands and routes since Fresh has a build-in Tailwind processing mechanism for those files.
+To avoid that complication, my examples use good old-fashioned native CSS.

-### Events
+## Custom Element Events
-Web components allow for you to listen to and create events.
+Web component custom elements allow for you to listen to and create events.

 The **`addEventListener()`** function can be attached to any web component.
 It takes an event name (click, change, submit, etc) and a a callback that gets called when the event is triggered.